-The benefits of repurposing were recently shown in relation to COVID-19 where studies identified a number of existing drugs with beneficial effects, including Dexamethasone, a cheap steroid, that has saved about a million lives and rheumatoid arthritis drug Tocilizumab, which reduces the risk of death in hospital patients[i].
+The benefits of repurposing were recently shown in relation to COVID-19 where studies identified a number of existing drugs with beneficial effects, including Dexamethasone, a cheap steroid, that has saved at least a million lives and rheumatoid arthritis drug Tocilizumab, which reduces the risk of death in hospital patients[i].

 Patents for second medical uses